Skip Navigation

 • If you receive a stop-work order, immediately halt all project activities as specified in the notice.

-• ORS/ORA SPC, Research Financial Services contact, Department Contact/College Contact.
+• Please contact ORS/ORA SPC, Research Financial Services, the Department Contact/College Contact to inform them of the notice.

-• ORS/ORA will also initiate an internal modification to the award to Research Financial Services.
+• ORS/ORA will initiate an internal modification to the award to Research Financial Services.

-• If the sponsor requests written certification of compliance, the PI or Authorized Organizational Representative can respond confirming receipt and intent to comply.
-PI can reach out to ORS/ORA to discuss and inquiries.
+• If the sponsor requests written certification of compliance, the Pl or Authorized Organizational Representative can respond confirming receipt and intent to comply.
+Pl can reach out to ORS/ORA to discuss any other inquiries.

 • If you receive a stop-work order, immediately halt all project activities as specified in the order.